alvinwan/quupod/README.md

 ### Windows Details

-Because of incompatbility issues with the makefile, on Windows you will have to manually run the installation instructions.
+Because of incompatibility issues with the makefile, on Windows you will have to manually run the installation instructions.

 1. Setup a new virtual environment by calling `python -m virtualenv env`.
 1. Start the virtual environment by calling `env/Scripts/activate.bat` in cmd.